victorcaquilpan/Tutorial-DPC-AIML/README.md

 Here, you need to change the metadata name (e.g. my-data_transfer) and match the PVC container name defined in the previous step (**data-transfer-pvc**).

-After doing this, you can check a new pod (smallest deployable unit in Kubernetes) is created, running:
+After doing this, you can check a new Pod (smallest deployable unit in Kubernetes) is created, running:
 ```
 kubectl get pods
 ```